While Bonaparte was cut off in Egypt major events not favorable to the French cause took place in Europe.

 This was all the more so in that the Directory running France seemed to have the idea that the Alps were a kind of high ground between the Italian and German theaters and that success there was key to both those theaters.
 Massena's army in Switzerland proved to be the cornerstone of the French effort and the decisive battles of 1799 ended up taking place around Zurich.
 First Zurich occuring at the beginning of June and Second around the end of September.

-The campaign in Germany kicked off when Jourdan, without the French first declaring war, crossed the Lower Rhine at the beginning of March.
+The campaign in Germany kicked off when Jourdan, without the French first declaring war, crossed the upper Rhine at the beginning of March.
 He met minimal resistance from local forces.

 The Austrian main force under the Archduke Charles was in winter quarters behind the Lech in Bavaria.
 Essentially in the Munich area from a high level perspective.